 I can’t stress enough the benefits of exercise for depression.
-Many patients have struggled fitting it into their schedules, but when they do, it can make a huge difference in their mood and energy level.
+Many people struggle with fitting it into their schedules, but when you do, it can make a huge difference in your mood and energy level.
 Yes, you have to get up earlier.
 Or yes, you have to budget for a gym membership.
 And yes, you might have to dig deep for that motivation.

 3) Confront your “shoulds.”

 Marie Kondo has written a New York Times best-seller about cleaning out your home.
 She suggests “thanking” the things that have meant something to you, or have helped you in some way, but strongly recommends keeping only the things that bring you joy in the present.
 Whether or not you think this idea is a little much, the popularity of the book suggests that people are yearning for simpler, more meaningful experiences.